UI customization guide

 -

 If you set the danger threshold to a value smaller than the warning threshold, the warning threshold is treated as if it were the danger threshold.
-The danger threshold itself will be ignored.
+The danger threshold itself is ignored.

-Configuring the queue is discussed in depth in a separate article, Queue and request dispatching configuration.
-The article also points out how your configuration affects the queue in the Agent Desk.
+Configuring the queue is discussed in a separate article, Queue and request dispatching configuration.
+That article also describes how your configuration affects the queue in the Agent Desk.

 Inbox